Skip to navigation Skip to content

 Sampling plan

-It is a program requirement that 100% of HI Service applications undergo quality checking until such time accuracy of processing consistently meets the required KPM of ≥95%.
+It is a program requirement that 100% of HI Service applications undergo quality checking until accuracy of processing consistently meets the required KPM of ≥95%.

-The sampling methodology will be reviewed annually, or as required, to ensure there is capacity to complete the required quality checking.
+A review of the sampling methodology occurs annually, or as required, to make sure there is capacity to complete the required quality checking.

 Timeframes

-Quality checking must be conducted as soon as possible after processing is complete.
-This ensures processing service level agreements are met.
+Quality checking must be undertaken as soon as possible after processing is complete.
+This is to make sure processing service level agreements are met.

 Resources